Purdue’s Guilty Pleas

 Purdue agreed to acknowledge the following improper conduct occurred between 2007-June 2017:

 No Sackler family member was an executive at Purdue during this time period.
-Purdue will make company documents public on the web.
-(The Sackler family’s civil resolution with the DoJ was separate, no Sackler family member has been charged and the Sackler family vigorously denies any wrongdoing.)
+The Sackler family’s civil resolution with the DoJ was separate from Purdue’s guilty plea, no Sackler family member has been charged and the Sackler family vigorously denies any wrongdoing.

 “… it’s a prescription pharmaceutical that does have some positive uses and that maintaining the supply of those is itself something that could be beneficial.”